deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

     ports:
       - "3308:3306"
 ```
-Please create the *person_details* table on the mysql db
+Please create the *person_details* (this table's data will be used by elastic search server to create the indices) table on the mysql db.
 ```sql
 CREATE TABLE person_details (
     persId INT  PRIMARY KEY,